asipyang/ng-bubble/README.md

 });
 ```

 The [online demo](http://codepen.io/asip/pen/qZBYzR/) displays the basic options of creating bubbles.
-You also can watch the message chaged when the creating process has done.
-And you can use the **remove** method to destory each bubble.
+You also can watch the change of the message from clicking the button to the creating process has done.
+And you can destroy each bubble by using the **remove** method.

 ### removeAllBubbles